vrupak/job-sponsorship-detector/README.md

 # LinkedIn Sponsorship Keyword Highlighter Extension

-Highlights H1B and visa-related keywords in LinkedIn job descriptions and marks companies that sponsored visas in 2024 with a ✓.
-Displays a smart, dismissible banner with keyword links, and auto-refresh as you switch job listings.
+Highlights H1B and visa-related keywords in LinkedIn job descriptions, marks companies that sponsored visas in 2024 with a ✓, and adds a sponsorship icon next to company names in the job listing sidebar.
+Displays a smart, dismissible banner with keyword links and auto-refreshes as you switch job postings.

 ---